learnbin.net nav logo

 01. Simple lipids

 Simply lipids are formed by bonding three fatty acids with a glycerol molecule by ester bonds.
 Glycerol is an alcohol that has three carbon atoms and three hydroxyl groups.
 (C3H5(OH)3).
 Fatty acids are hydrocarbon chains that contain a hydroxyl group (-COOH).
-Three are two types of fatty acids.
+There are two types of fatty acids.

 These types of lipids are called "Triglycerides".